inferno-community/dynamic-example-information/README.md

     1. 'exit' will continue execution
     2. 'send :exit' will completely stop execution

 2. Run 'bundle install' after a pull if you are having dependency issues.
-I added a Gemfile, which is the equivalent of a requirements.txt
+I added a Gemfile, which is the equivalent of a requirements.txt.